Planning early helps everyone. Parents and employers should talk as soon as they can.

-• how their work will be covered while they're off
+- how work will be covered

 To work out how and when you can take shared parental leave, use the shared parental leave and pay planning tool on GOV.UK.

-Shared parental leave templates
+Starting shared parental leave

-The birth parent or primary adopter must give their employer notice to end their maternity or adoption leave ('notice of curtailment') to create an entitlement to shared parental leave.
+- give their employer notice to end their maternity or adoption leave early

-This could be for a date in the future, which will allow the other parent to take shared parental leave while the birth parent or primary adopter is on maternity or adoption leave.
+The end date for leave or pay can be in the future.
+This allows a parent to take shared parental leave while their partner is still on maternity or adoption leave.

 The birth parent or primary adopter cannot restart maternity or adoption leave once they've returned to work.